AusDTO/dta-website/_assessment-reports/australian-trade-mark-search-beta.md

 ### Criterion 5: Make it secure

-The solution has been through an Amazon Web Services “Well Architected” review, with critical improvements addressed post review.
+The solution has been through an Amazon Web Services 'Well Architected' review, with critical improvements addressed post review.

 Security has been reviewed by the IP Australia ICT Security team.
 ITSEC have been working directly with the team and have passed the tool.
 System logging is limited to a single log which the vendor can provide reports from.
 The team can access these logs and investigate directly also.
 User behaviour and system occurrences are detailed.